 - Samford's School of Health Professions does not uphold any admission or enrollment practices that favor specific individuals or groups.

 The steps below outline the application process for Master of Science in Physician Assistant Studies program.
 To apply, you are required to submit both an application through CASPA as well as a physician assistant supplemental form.
 The link to the supplemental form will be e-mailed when your application is submitted.
+The supplemental form costs $75 and will be due upon completion.
 Before starting these applications, we recommend that you complete the following steps:

 - Obtain student copies of your college transcripts to assist you in completing the coursework section for the application.